JustToman/rh-homework-tuned/README.md

 That is true, hackers, that is true
 But they cannot help their neighbors;
 That's not good, hackers, that's not good*

+## Limitations
+This script isn't suitable for very large files, since it loads whole file into memory.